godaddy/react-img-carousel/README.md

 #### lazyLoad
 `PropTypes.bool`

 If `false`, the carousel will render all children at mount time and will not attempt to lazy load images.
 Note that lazy loading will only work if the slides are `img` tags or if both `slideWidth` and `slideHeight` are specified.

 #### imagesToPrefetch
 `PropTypes.number`

 If `lazyLoad` is set to `true`, this value will be used to determine how many images to fetch at mount time.
+If the slides are not simple `img` elements, this prop will have no effect.
+Defaults to `5`.

+#### maxRenderedSlides
+`PropTypes.number`

+If `lazyLoad` is set to `true`, this value will be used to determine how many slides to fully render (including the currently selected slide).
+For example, if the currently selected slide is slide `10`, and this prop is set to `5`, then slides `8-12` will be rendered, and all other slides will render a lightweight placeholder.
+Note that this prop is ignored for slides that are simply `img` tags - these carousels should use the `imagesToPrefetch` prop instead.
 Defaults to `5`.

 #### cellPadding
 `PropTypes.number`